touying-typ/touying/src/utils.typ

 /// - `depth` is the maximum depth of the heading to search.
 Usually, it should be set as slide-level.
 ///
 /// - `sty` is the style of the heading.
 If `sty` is a function, it will use the function to style the heading.
 For example, `sty: current-heading => current-heading.body`.
-#let display-current-short-heading(self: none, level: auto, hierachical: true, depth: 9999, ..sty) = (
+#let display-current-short-heading(self: none, level: auto, hierachical: true, depth: 9999, setting: body => body, ..sty) = (
   context {
     let sty = if sty.pos().len() > 1 {
       sty.pos().at(0)